-3. Create quote graphics from your content using Canva or PhotoShop if you have some mad skills.
+3. Create quote graphics from your content using Easil, Canva, or Photoshop if you have some mad skills.

 4. Pin your blog post on Pinterest.
 Also, pin all the smaller chunks of content that you create.
 Pin, pin, pin all the things!
 Using your custom graphic, create a pin for your new article.
-Two sizes that work well: 735 pixels by 1102 pixels or 735 pixels by 735 pixels.
+Two sizes that work well: 1000 pixels 1500 pixels or 1000 pixels by 1000 pixels.
 Use relevant keywords in your description and add a link.
 Make sure that you edit the pin and add the link to your post in the source as well.
-Pinterest pins are easy to share on Twitter, Facebook, Google+, and LinkedIn.
+Pinterest pins are easy to share on Twitter, Facebook, and LinkedIn.
 Everywhere that you share a link to your blog, you can share the link to your pin as well.

 5. Add a call to action with the Pinterest link.
 I like to use pin it for later with a link to the pin.
 I also like to share pins that are being repinned with a tweet saying Popular Pin or Hot Pin with a description and link to the pin.

 6. Design a SlideShare presentation from your content.

 7. Tweet images on Twitter.
 Are you taking advantage of Twitter photos?
 You should be!
 Tweets that include an image are “94% more likely to be retweeted” according to Dan Zarella based on his analysis of almost 500,000 tweets.
 Tweeting with images gives you more impact on Twitter and it’s so easy to do!
 “Every second, on average, around 6,000 tweets are tweeted on Twitter (visualize them here), which corresponds to over 350,000 tweets sent per minute, 500 million tweets per day and around 200 billion tweets per year.”